jidongxiao/networksecurity/labs/sessions/README.md

 The lesson we learn from this lab is when implementing session id(s), we should avoid using predictable numbers, rather they should be randomized and not predictable.

+### Questions

+What is the major difference between the attack presented in this lab and the attack presented the Cookies Attack lab?
+Which one requires the victim to have an active (authenticated) session?

 ### References

 CS253 Web Security – course created and taught by Feross Aboukhadijeh at Stanford University.